Greater St. Louis Area Council: Shawnee Lodge

 The Shawnee Lodge was formed in 1930 and celebrated its 90th anniversary in 2020.
-It is a large lodge of approximately 3500 registered members and often draws 2,000 members to its annual Fall Reunion.
+It is a large lodge of approximately 1900 registered members and often draws over 1000 members to its annual Fall Reunion.
 Several of its members have risen to national positions during its history.
 In 1986 Steve Meinhold was elected to be the North Central Region Chief, becoming the first Shawnee Lodge member to hold a national position.
 In 2006, Russ Bresnahan was elected to serve as the central region chief.
 In the year 2009 Jack O'Neill served as National Chief, the first Shawnee Lodge member to hold that position.
 Jack served as section vice chief for one year and Section Chief for two years before being elected National Chief.
 He was a member of the council's Summer Camp staff.
 He was a part of the Shawnee Lodge Vigil Class of 2008 and is an Eagle Scout from Troop 169, at Assumption Parish in South St. Louis County.
+In October 2022, the former Shawnee Lodge Chief, Matthew Caldwell, was elected as the first G7 Section Chief.
+He was re-elected in October 2023 to fulfill a second term, the first from Shawnee to do so since O'Neill.
+With hopes of higher office in the year of a Shawnee Lodge Hosted Conclave, he ran for a third term at the 2024 Section G7 Conclave, hosted by Illini Lodge, where he lost in a narrow 14:15 vote.
+Former Lodge Chief, Neil Maxwell, was elected as Section Vice Chief at this conclave and is currently serving his term through Section Conclave 2025.